 Sarcastic Voyage - Radio Plays - The Gentleman MagicianCharles Delgado's career as a mystery-solving magician hides a shocking secret: he's actually a mystery-solving magician!

-- Matt and I pretty much just swapped our usual Tordovian voices for these roles — I did his voice for Sandra, and he did my voice for Frank.
+Maggie and I pretty much just swapped our usual Tordovian voices for these roles — I did her voice for Sandra, and she did my voice for Frank.

 Brian Lynch - Lt.
 O'Murphy